Program Leadership and Administration

 Sunali Shah, MD serves as associate program director.
 She completed her residency and chief residency at Boston University Medical Center (BUMC), followed by interventional pain fellowship at Dartmouth Hitchcock Medical Center.
 Her interests in medical education include curriculum development, with a focus on developing didactics that are relevant to residents.

 In July 2023 Dr. Alexandra Pipilas was appointed the Associate Program Director of the Internal Medicine Residency.
 She oversees the Preliminary program.
-Dr. Pipilas received her medical degree from the Loyola University Stritch School of Medicine, completed her Internal Medicine residency, Chief Residency and Cardiology Fellowship at Boston University Medical Center (BUMC),
+Dr. Pipilas received her medical degree from the Loyola University Stritch School of Medicine, completed her Internal Medicine residency, Chief Residency and Cardiology Fellowship at Boston University Medical Center (BUMC).

 Ljiljana Popovic has been the program manager since 2005.
 She manages day-to-day and long range operations of the Neurology Residency as well as five fellowship programs in collaboration with the program directors and chief residents, coordinates resident and fellows’ recruitment and orientation, coordinates administrative activities related to the accreditation of the programs and insures compliance with licensing agency guidelines.
 Ljiljana is the recipient of the 2016 BMC GME Program Administrator Excellence Award and 2020 ACGME Debra L. Dooley GME Program Coordinator Excellence Award.

-2023-2024 Chief Residents
+2026-2027 Chief Residents

-Education Chief
+Wellness & Education Chief

-Scheduling Chief
+Scheduling & Recruitment Chief

-Education Chief
+Research & Education Chief